-The Faculty of Medicine offers a four-year undergraduate medical program leading to the conferral of an M.D.,C.M.
-(Medicinæ Doctorem et Chirurgiæ Magistrum) degree.
-The degree desingation reflects the rich history of McGill University as home to Canada's first Faculty of Medicine (see a brief history of Medicine at McGill), and the original distinction between Medicine & Surgery colleges.
+The Faculty of Medicine and Health Sciences offers a four-year undergraduate medical program leading to the conferral of an MDCM (Medicinæ Doctorem et Chirurgiæ Magistrum) degree.
+The degree designation reflects the rich history of McGill University as home to Canada's first Faculty of Medicine (see a brief history of Medicine at McGill), and the original distinction between Medicine & Surgery colleges.

-McGill's Faculty of Medicine proudly launched its new undergraduate medical curriculum in September of 2013.
+McGill's Faculty of Medicine and Health Sciences proudly launched its undergraduate medical curriculum in September of 2013.
 The previous curriculum, developed in the 1990s, was updated based on recommendations from the McGill Faculty of Medicine strategic planning report and the Association of Faculties of Medicine of Canada report (“The Future of Medical Education in Canada – Medical Doctor Project”).
-The new MDCM curriculum was developed on the basis of extensive consultations with stakeholders, including a review of best practices in learning theory and ways of incorporating modern technologies into renovated classroom spaces.
+The latest MDCM curriculum was developed on the basis of extensive consultations with stakeholders, including a review of best practices in learning theory and ways of incorporating modern technologies into renovated classroom spaces.

 Admission requirements and conditions